Palace of Albéniz: After the exposition

-The Palace
+The palace

 It was built with brick and stone framing the windows, doors and corners and its roofs are made of slate.
 Its exterior appearance has strong influences from Herrerian architecture, such as the Palacio de Santa Cruz or the Palacio de los Concejos.
 On the other hand, the original quadrangular plan of the pavilion is inspired by the Palace of Zarzuela or the Casita del Infante in El Escorial, both of them inspired by the Bolognese villa model of Serlio.
 Despite the changes and extensions that it has undergone due to its different uses, it can be said that the building retains its original characteristics.

 For the 1929 exposition, the interior of the building was decorated with armors from the Royal Armoury and tapestries and confectioners from the Royal Tapestry Factory and the royal collections, some of them woven according to Goya's cartoons.
 Also, several rooms of the pavilion, both in decoration and furniture, were reproductions of others existing in the Royal Sites.
-During the 1960s, several paintings by contemporary local artists were added to its interiors, such as Martí Alsina, Casas, Josep Togores or Vayreda, as well as furniture from the personal collection of Luis Plandiura.
+During the 1960s, several paintings by contemporary local artists were added to its interiors, such as Martí Alsina, Casas, Josep de Togores or Vayreda, as well as furniture from the personal collection of Luis Plandiura.